1119 (21st December)

 1170 (14th June)

 Concern about the succession prompted Henry to crown his eldest son and heir Henry.
-The ceremony took place at Westminster Abbey and the ceremony was performed by the Archbishop of York, the Bishop of London and the Bishop of Salisbury.
-As coronations were traditionally carried out by the Archbishop of Canterbury this was seen as an insult to Becket.
+The ceremony took place at Westminster Abbey and was performed by the Archbishop of York, the Bishop of London and the Bishop of Salisbury.
+As coronations were traditionally carried out by the Archbishop of Canterbury this was seen as an insult to Thomas Becket.

 1170 (22nd July)